jmquilez/Cryptocurrency-price-observer/README.md

 ## Usage

-1. Create a `endpoints.json` file with your Binance websocket endpoints
+1. Create a `endpoints.json` file with your Binance websocket endpoints of BTC, ETH or ADA.
 2. Run the application:
 ```bash
 go run main.go